Skip to main content

 key,

 The wildcard matches any sequence of elements to the end of the tuple.
-In this example, this means matching any tuple whose first position is "v1" or "v2", and whose size is two or more elements.
+In this example, this means matching any tuple whose first position is "VP" or "Engineer".

 See the examples above, or follow any of these language-specific links for detailed code examples for the operation.